statsmodels/statsmodels/docs/source/gam.rst

 .. currentmodule:: statsmodels.gam.smooth_basis

-Currently there is verified support for two spline basis
+Currently there is verified support for two spline bases

 .. autosummary::
    :toctree: generated/

-   Bsplines
+   BSplines
    CyclicCubicSplines

-   `smooth_basis` includes additional splines and a (global) polynomial smoother basis but those have not been verified yet.
+`statsmodels.gam.smooth_basis` includes additional splines and a (global) polynomial smoother basis but those have not been verified yet.

 Families and Link Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The distribution families in `GLMGam` are the same as for GLM as are the corresponding link functions.
+The distribution families in `GLMGam` are the same as for GLM and so are the corresponding link functions.
 Current unit tests only cover Gaussian and Poisson, and GLMGam might not work for all options that are available in GLM.